 There can be no doubt whatsoever that Lee Jones has written one of the most original, innovative and thought-

-works, but this analysis is so clearly and intriguingly written that it is hard to lay the book down.
-Even the most
+but this analysis is so clearly and intriguingly written that it is hard to lay the book down.
+Even the most seasoned

-seasoned ASEAN experts will discover new facets to Southeast Asian regionalism in Jones' thoroughly stimulating
+ASEAN experts will discover new facets to Southeast Asian regionalism in Jones' thoroughly stimulating monograph...

-monograph...
-The book not only makes an important theoretical contribution to the study of Southeast Asian
+The book not only makes an important theoretical contribution to the study of Southeast Asian regionalism as it

-regionalism as it transcends the great divide between social constructivism and neo-realism but, equally important,
+transcends the great divide between social constructivism and neo-realism but, equally important, provides a valuable

 Professor Joern Dosch, Professor of Asia-Pacific Studies, University of Leeds (in the ASEASUK Newsletter no.